 - if enrolled in a Yearly Program have passed their annual examination; or

 - not failed the same course for a second or subsequent time, including if the course was studied and failed while enrolled in a Pathway Program from the University of Adelaide College.

 Academic progress is the University's process for monitoring academic performance of students undertaking studies in undergraduate and postgraduate coursework programs.
 This process is used to identify students who are experiencing difficulties in their studies as early as possible to provide advice or support.

-The review period will occur after the results for additional assessments and replacement exams have been published.
-There are three review periods in an academic year and they are:
+Each review period will occur after the semester results for Replacement and Additional Assessments (R/AA) have been published.
+There are three review periods in the academic year:

 If a student does not make satisfactory academic progress, they will receive a change to their risk status at the end of a review period.
 All student notifications will be sent to the University email account.

-- There are only two risk levels for students enrolled in yearly programs namely Risk 1 and Unsatisfactory.
+- There are only two risk levels for students enrolled in yearly programs, Risk 1 and Unsatisfactory.